Everest book wins Samuel Johnson non-fiction award

 “This fascinating historical narrative of a great adventure manages to shed new light on events and stories we thought we already knew,” said David Willetts, a parliamentarian who was chair of the judges.

-”It’s an exciting story of human endeavor imbued with deep historical significance.
+”It’s an exciting story of human endeavour imbued with deep historical significance.

 “Wade’s scrupulous use of sources and attention to detail, combined with his storytelling skills and ability to enter into the minds of the people he is writing about, makes this a thoroughly enlightening and enjoyable book.”